-- Always-on VPN The VPN can be configured so that apps cannot access the network until a VPN connection is established to prevent apps from sending data across other networks. - Always-on VPN supports VPN clients that implement VpnService.
+- Always-On VPN The VPN can be configured so that apps cannot access the network until a VPN connection is established to prevent apps from sending data across other networks. - Always-On VPN supports VPN clients that implement VpnService.
 The system automatically starts that VPN after the device boots.
-Device owners and profile owners can direct work apps to always connect through a specified VPN. - Additionally, users can manually set Always-on VPN clients that implement VpnService methods using Settings >> More >> VPN.
-Always-on VPN can also be enabled manually from the settings menu. - Per User VPN On multi-user devices, VPNs are applied per Android user; all network traffic is routed through a VPN without affecting other users on the device.
-VPNs are applied per work profile, which allows an IT administrator to specify that only their enterprise network traffic goes through the enterprise-work profile VPN not the user's personal network traffic. - Per Application VPN Enables VPN connections on allowed apps and prevents VPN connections on disallowed apps.
+Device owners and profile owners can direct work apps to always connect through a specified VPN. - Additionally, users can manually set Always-On VPN clients that implement VpnService methods using Settings >> More >> VPN.
+Always-On VPN can also be enabled manually from the settings menu. - Per User VPN On multi-user devices, VPNs are applied per Android user; all network traffic is routed through a VPN without affecting other users on the device.
+VPNs are applied per work profile, which allows an IT administrator to specify that only their enterprise network traffic goes through the enterprise-work profile VPN and not the user's personal network traffic.

+• Per Application VPN - Enables VPN connections on allowed apps and prevents VPN connections on disallowed apps.

-2.11 Over-the-Air Updates
+2.12 Over-the-Air Updates

-Over the Air (OTA) updates, which includes baseband processor updates, use public key chaining to the Root Public Key, a hardware protected key whose SHA-256 hash resides inside the application processor.
-Should this verification fail, the software update will fail and the update will not be installed.
-Additionally, the Pixel 3 also provides roll-back protection for OTA updates to prevent a user from installing a prior/previous version of software by check.
+Over the Air (OTA) updates, which include baseband processor updates, use public key chaining to the Root Public Key, a hardware protected key whose SHA-256 hash resides inside the application processor.
+If this verification fails, the software update will fail and the update will not be installed.
+Devices with Android 8 and above also provide roll-back protection for OTA updates to prevent a user from installing a prior/previous version of software by check.

-Google Pixel smartphones leverage A/B system updates, also known as seamless updates.
+Android devices with Android 9 and above leverage A/B system updates, also known as seamless updates.
 This approach ensures that a workable booting system remains on the disk during an OTA update and reduces the likelihood of an inactive device after an update, resulting in fewer device replacements and device reflashes at repair and warranty centers.
 Other commercial-grade operating systems, such as ChromeOS, also use A/B updates successfully.